eliza-m/CrossSpeciesWorkflow/CONTAINERS.md

 While the main workflow relies only on ready to run containers (available on quay.io), we provide additional `Dockerfiles` that can be built and used locally.

-Please note that these **ARE NOT REQUIRED** for the current CWL pipeline, but could be optionally added if one wants to.
+Please note that building these containers **IS NOT REQUIRED** for the current CWL pipeline, but could be optionally added if one wants to.
 Also, several 3rd party predictors require registering on their website prior downloading the software.

 <br />